kobehua2028/CS180-Group-Project/README2.md

 - Does not directly interact with SocialMediaDatabase

 ##### Testing:
+Manually run and test code to ensure its functionality.
 ### Server
 ##### Purpose:
 Serves as the intermediary between the Client and the SocialMediaDatabase.
 It handles all logic for managing users, posts, comments, and interactions.